-The 80s was a hell of a decade for horror.
-It breathed life into some of the most iconic properties we still remember fondly today.
-But while things that started off scary, they eventually became self-aware and even a little comedic by the late 80s.
-Characters like Freddy Krueger and Jason Voorhees became pop culture icons as opposed to objects of terror, and at this point, horror was fun more than it was scary.
-This was around the time cinema introduced us to the likes of Chucky the murderous doll, starting in 1988 with 'Child's Play'.
+The 80s breathed life into some of the most iconic horror properties we still remember fondly today.
+But while things started off scary, they eventually became self-aware and even a little comedic by the later part of the decade.
+Characters like Freddy Krueger and Jason Voorhees became fun pop culture icons as opposed to objects of terror, and at this point, horror was fun more than it was scary.
+This was around the time cinema introduced us to the likes of Chucky the Murderous Doll, starting in 1988 with 'Child's Play'.

 Chucky's origin story begins as we see serial killer Charles Lee Ray (Brad Douriff) on the run from Officer Mike Norris (Chris Sarandon).
 He seeks shelter in a toy store, but Norris manages to give him a good bullet wound.
 In desperation, and through the means of voodoo magic, Charles transfers his soul into a "Good Guy" doll - a fictional toy doll taking on the properties of "My Buddy" and largely inspired by the Cabbage Patch Kid craze of the early 80s.
 Enter single mother, Karen Barclay (Catherine Hicks) and her son, Andy (Alex Vincent).
 About to celebrate his sixth birthday, Andy wants a Good Guy doll.
 But being that they're super hard to come across, his mother has to buy one on the black market.